-In April 2008, the FASB issued FSP No. FAS 142-3, Determination of the Useful Life of Intangible Assets This FSP amends the factors that should be considered in developing renewal or extension assumptions used to determine the useful life of a recognized intangible asset under SFAS No. 142, Goodwill and Other Intangible Assets ("SFAS 142").
+In April 2008, the FASB issued FSP No. FAS 142-3, Determination of the Useful Life of Intangible Assets.
+This FSP amends the factors that should be considered in developing renewal or extension assumptions used to determine the useful life of a recognized intangible asset under SFAS No. 142, Goodwill and Other Intangible Assets ("SFAS 142").
+The objective of this FSP is to improve the consistency between the useful life of a recognized intangible asset under SFAS No. 142, Goodwill and Other Intangible Assets ("SFAS 142").
 The objective of this FSP is to improve the consistency between the useful life of a recognized intangible asset under SFAS 142 and the period of expected cash flows used to measure the fair value of the asset under SFAS 141(R), and other U.S. GAAP.
 This FSP applies to all intangible assets, whether acquired in a business combination or otherwise and shall be effective for financial statements issued for fiscal years beginning after December 15, 2008, and interim periods within those fiscal years and applied prospectively to intangible assets acquired after the effective date.
 Early adoption is prohibited.
 We are currently evaluating the impact adoption of this FSP will have on our consolidated financial statements.

 In March 2008, the FASB issued Statement No. 161, Disclosures about Derivative Instruments and Hedging Activities, an amendment of FASB Statement No. 133, ("SFAS 161").
 This Statement amends and expands the disclosure requirements of Statement 133 to provide users of financial statements with an enhanced understanding of how and why an entity uses derivative instruments, how derivative instruments and related hedged items are accounted for under Statement 133 and its related interpretations and how derivative instruments and related hedged items affect an entity's financial position, financial performance and cash flows.
-The new requirements apply to derivative instruments and non-derivative instruments that are designated and qualify as hedging instruments and related hedged items accounted for under SFAS 133.
+The new requirements apply to derivative instruments and non-derivative instruments that are designated and qualify as hedging instruments and related hedged items are stated for under SFAS 133.
 The Statement is effective for fiscal years and interim periods beginning after November 15, 2008.
 Early application is encouraged.
 We are currently evaluating the impact adoption of this Statement will have on our consolidated financial statements.